mightyjens/mightyjens.github.io/content/posts/2024/paperless-postgres-encoding-error.md

 > Conversion between UTF8 and SQL_ASCII is not supported

 In fact, my Postgres database was set to SQL_ASCII instead of UTF-8, so it helped to rebuild the database.
-Make sure to backup/snapshot everything in case something goes wrong, I managed to kill my instance a couple of times while fiddling around with this :smile:
+Make sure to backup/snapshot everything in case something goes wrong, I managed to kill my instance while fiddling around with this :smile:

 1. Stop paperless services: